Virtual Desktop Infrastructure(VDI)

 Desktop virtualization, otherwise known as Virtual Desktop Infrastructure (VDI), utilizes the same core technology as server virtualization.
 This presents tremendous opportunity for savings in regards to desktop management.

-This can be achieved either from both Thin Clients or current desktops either at the same office or remotely.
+This technology can be utilized either through the use of Thin Clients, Tablets, Laptops or Desktops either at the same office or remotely.

 VDI was created to give system administrators and end-users the best of both worlds:

 - Ability to host and centrally manage their desktops in the data center

 - Providing the end users with the ability to experience their complete desktop anywhere within their organization.

 - Provide Cost Savings through reduced energy costs

 - Enables Secure management of data and applications

 Efficiency of Desktop Virtualization